 This past weekend we threw a farm birthday party for our son, Ayden, who turns six this upcoming Wednesday.
 Ayden loves all things animals, and especially loves everything farm, so this party theme was right up his alley!

-Originally, I’d planned to hire a petting zoo for his party, but by the time I figured out the exact theme, when it was going to be, etc., it was too late, and everyone in my area was already booked.
+Originally, I’d planned to hire a petting zoo for his party, but by the time I figured out the details, it was too late anyone in my area.
 It was also going to rain.
 Enter plan B.

 We decorated in a western theme – lots of gingham and western paisley, and a whole lotta burlap (which tied in nicely with my continued obsession with the stuff).
 I like to use bandanas for decorating!
 They are inexpensive and always have such great patterns.

 The banner was made from cardstock, burlap and jute twine, and printed on my computer.
 I was lucky enough to find picnic style table clothes and plates at Dollar General.

 We served picnic foods – pulled pork sandwiches for grown-ups and corn dogs for the kids, along with potato salad, mac and cheese, coleslaw, and fruit and veggie trays.